david-tw-tan/checkmywriting-legal/terms-of-service.md

 ---

-*These Terms of Service are effective as of Oct 1, 2025 and apply to all users of Check My Writing.*
+*These Terms of Service are effective as of Oct 1, 2025 and apply to all users of Check My Writing AI.*